 About the guest:

-Lluna Gallego Reyes is the CEO and co-founder of Vector Bioscience Cambridge, a biotech spinout from the University of Cambridge.
+Lluna Gallego Segrelles is the CEO and co-founder of Vector Bioscience Cambridge, a biotech spinout from the University of Cambridge.
 She also co-founded the Cambridge Female Founders Network, supporting a more inclusive entrepreneurial ecosystem.